 Fortune magazine have stated that Alphabet’s YouTube division is also ramping up its humanoid workforce to, with plans to hire more than 10,000 people this year.

 But no matter the speed you are able to pre-train, you still have to teach the machine different contexts in the first place.
-There is no way for the machine to know that you might be cross while you cross the street to eat a hot-cross bun as you pin your new cross onto your crosshatch cross fit jacket…I highly doubt this will ever be a sentence used in the real world, but it is easy to understand why a machine may, and will, get confused easily and provide inaccurate data.
+There is no way for the machine to know that you might be cross while you cross the street to eat a hot-cross bun.
+It is easy to understand why a machine may get confused easily and provide inaccurate data.
 The correct information has to be taught, and that teaching is extremely complex.

 This brings us to the very critical question of who trains the training data in the first place?
-If you are a provider you need to do your due diligence on how the machine is trained, and how the people you employee to collect and analyse your data use said technology.
+If you are a provider you need to do your due diligence on how the machine is trained.
+As well as how the people you employee to collect and analyse your data use this technology.

-So, join us next week as we discuss the very real problems in Training data, ML and Taxonomy, why due diligence is crucial, and how your data analysis may be failing you!
+Join us next week as we discuss the very real problems in Training data, ML and Taxonomy and how your data analysis may be failing you!